scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     INFO: Using numpy backend

 Modules related to :code:`matplotlib` and :code:`logging` should be imported during setup too.
+More details on setup can be found on the documentation website: :code:`www.geomstats.ai`.

 Tutorial: Statistics and Geometric Statistics
 ---------------------------------------------

-This tutorial illustrates how Geometric Statistics differ from traditional Statistics.
+This tutorial illustrates how Geometric Statistics and Learning differ from traditional Statistics.
 Statistical theory is usually defined for data belonging to vector spaces, which are linear spaces.
 For example, we know how to compute the mean of a data set of numbers or of multidimensional arrays.